Murzinio/AndromedaLanguagePatcher/README.md

 Known issues:

 Some people seem to have a problem with missing english audio when changing the language from English to Polish.
 Leaving only en.sb and en.toc files, and deleting the others in Data/Win32/Loc and Patch/Win32/Loc seems to fix that.

+The language may be changed to other than was set as a target, simply change it in game options in that case, desired language will be available there.